UoM-RAICo1/raico-docs/source/robots/Mobile Robots/AgileX Scout 2/startup.rst

 Before powering on the :ref:`AgileX Scout 2`,

-.. .. warning:: Make sure the power supply is disconnected from the :ref:`AgileX Scout Mini`.
-.. .. warning:: Make sure the :ref:`AgileX Scout Mini` is is fully charged.

 .. note:: Make sure the power supply is disconnected from the :ref:`AgileX Scout 2`.

 .. note:: Make sure the :ref:`AgileX Scout 2` is is fully charged.